NEELOFARKHAN22/GitHubAction-pythonApp-Pushto-AWS-ECR/README.md

 This README provides a step-by-step guide to set up a CI/CD pipeline using GitHub Actions for deploying Dockerized applications to AWS ECS.
 Follow these instructions to streamline your development and deployment processes.

 Feel free to contribute or provide feedback!

+## Additional Information on main.yml Keywords

+- `uses`: Specifies the action to be used for checking out the repository, configuring AWS credentials, and logging in to Amazon ECR.
+- `name`: Provides a descriptive name for each step in the workflow.
+- `runs-on`: Defines the operating system environment on which the job will run.
+- `steps`: Contains a list of actions or commands to be executed as part of the job.
+- `with`: Specifies input parameters or configuration options for an action.
+- `env`: Sets environment variables to be used during the job execution.
+- `run`: Executes shell commands or scripts within the job environment.